 For more than 2,000 years, experts have feared the impact that technology will have on student learning.
 Plato records that Socrates complained that writing would sap the will of students to commit facts to memory and thus ruin education.
-All this time later, experts are still concerned that new technologies will have a negative impact on student achievement, even though past technologies have led to a steady increase in student performance over time.
+All this time later, experts and conservative college professors are still concerned that new technologies will have a negative impact on student achievement, even though past technologies have led to a steady increase in student performance over time.
 In order to evaluate whether our love of gadgets has a positive or negative impact on student achievement, let’s take a look at some of their most important effects.

 Positive: Active engagement with learning.

 Gadgets give students new ways to interact with learning content, and technology can create a stimulating and engaging learning environment that captures students’ imaginations and helps them to remain interested in what they are learning.
 The interactive nature of technology means that homework assignments and practice questions can provide real-time feedback rather than waiting for a teacher to grade their work days later.
 This promotes engagement and helps students to monitor their own performance and stay ahead of potential problems.

 Gadgets give students new ways to avoid learning as well.
 A smartphone can give students a world of learning at their fingertips, but it also provides ample room to become distracted by social media, email, games, etc. When students are unable to focus on the task at hand and become distracted by their devices, they lose out on valuable learning opportunities and won’t get everything they need to get out of their lessons.